top of page

 So, what is the bottom line of CMAP vs. Navionics?
 Offshore, we think it’s a tie or we give the slight edge to CMAP because CMAP did not have the offshore depth accuracy issue in some places, and the shaded relief data they provide is the same.
 Both get a grade of B or B+ offshore.
 But for challenging inshore areas around the SE USA and other areas worldwide, they both fail as both cannot be used for any clear navigation insight outside of main marked passages, and the images they both provide are mostly poor quality and go fuzzy.
 Both charts provide only a general idea of how to run challenging environments.
 Along with that lack of detail comes uncertainty and anxiety for any boater running unfamiliar waters.
 Thus, if you are an inshore boater, you should be aware of it.
 CMAP and Navionics are insufficient charts for challenging inshore waters and may be dangerous.
 They are better than using nothing but are general references only.
 They work great if you want to run the ICW or go from Miami to the West End of the Bahamas.
 But if you want to know exactly how to get from Islamorada to Snake Bight or from Naples to Hells Bay or from Homosassa to Crystal River on the inside or into the creeks around Matanzas Inlet or how best to negotiate the numerous oyster bars around Flagler Beach, they overall are very poor tools to use.

-Perhaps that is why both manufacturers provide a disclaimer that the user should NOT rely on the chart for navigation.
+Perhaps that is why both manufacturers provide a disclaimer that the user should NOT rely on the chart for navigation!

 We think that is an excuse.
 Why not make a chart that IS reliable like those in vehicles?
 For as big as these two companies are with thousands of employees and large market capitalization, is that too much to ask?
 It has been this way for many years.
 Hence, it appears it IS too much to ask, and that frustrates countless customers who thought their CMAP or Navionics would solve their navigation problems and found out it just was not the case.
 They were misinformed by the specious marketing, disingenuous ads, and/or perhaps an unknowing salesperson who sold them.
 None of those concerns are on the radar of blue water boaters who run large boats and do not see the chart problems inshore as they run only in and out of main marked channels to hundreds or thousands of feet and back again.